Noxtrom/fractals-web/README.md

 # fractals-web
-A page tu draw fractals made with html, css and js.
+A page to draw fractals.
+Made with html, css and js.